Heidi Schreck Artfully Makes Her Story Our Story

-A big HIT, off and on Broadway, now we have an Amazon movie version of Shreck’s New York staging with the freshness of live theater and live audience.
+A big HIT, off and on Broadway, now we have an Amazon movie version of Schreck’s New York staging with the freshness of live theater and live audience.
 And she brings us back to theater, brilliantly.

 Onstage, we are confronted with a typical mid-century, mid-western American Legion war veteran meeting hall.
-We could be anywhere–in Dallas, Cleveland, or Sacramento.
+We could be anywhere–in Dallas, Cleveland, or Peoria.
 On the back wall hang rows of framed black and white photographs of white male American Legion “patriots.”
 These dignitaries lead the local Chapter in that Legion Hall.
 In fact, a Legionnaire soon joins Heidi onstage.

 The tight-lipped American Legion delegate (watchful Mike Iveson) represents the old-fashioned types who run the debate contest.
 Iveson stands for generations of paternal figures who keep on eye on upstarts like Heidi–trying in vain to suppress her.
 Little did they realize that peppy, bright 15-year-old Heidi Schreck would deconstruct their whole A.L. universe–much like 17 year old Michael Moore did with the Elks’ speech contest.